KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 target_address_a[2] = [2,14,26,38]
 ```

-More epcifically, in cycle 1, the addresses 0, 1, 2 are generated.
+More specifically, in cycle 1, the addresses 0, 1, and 2 are generated.
 In cycle 2, the addresses 12, 13, 14 are generated, and so on.

 This spatial stride is useful for parallel accesses.
 For example, accessing data for memory layout 2 can be expressed using the same for loop but with `spatial_stride_a=2`.
 This results in the sequences below: